vargavd/angular-complete-guide-course/section-11-notes.md

 1. Defining a variable with type `Routes` (from `@angular/router`), import
 2. Add `RouterModule` to the `imports` array in the `@NgModule` decorator, but in a special way.
 Add the `RouterModule.forRoot(appRoutes)` to the `imports` where appRoutes is the variable with the `Routes` type.
-3. Render the currently _'selected'_ component with a special (element style) directive: `router-outlet`
+3. Render the currently _'selected'_ component with a special (element style) directive: `router-outlet`.
+Usually in the app.component.html - this file will serve as a global layout for the app.

 ### `Routes`